 Consider investing regularly

-While some investors may look at downturns as an opportunity to scoop up shares “on sale,” another investment strategy is dollar cost averaging.
+While some investors consider downturns opportunities to scoop up shares “on sale,” another investment strategy is dollar cost averaging.
 That’s when you invest a certain amount at regular intervals no matter how the market is doing.
 This way, you’re consistently buying shares, whether the market is down (and your money gets you more shares) or up (and your money gets you fewer shares).
 Knowing you’ll stick with the same strategy whether the market’s on a hot streak or in correction territory could take the pressure off needing to make game-time decisions you could regret.
 You may already be practicing dollar cost averaging in a workplace retirement plan like a 401(k) if an amount is deducted from every paycheck and deposited into an investing account.
 You can set it up for other types of accounts, including a regular brokerage account.

 Tax-loss harvest

-A down market could be an opportunity to try a strategy called tax-loss harvesting in a taxable brokerage account, since the strategy requires selling investments at a loss—and you may have multiple investments that would satisfy that requirement at that time.
+A down market could be an opportunity to try a strategy called tax-loss harvesting in a taxable brokerage account, since the strategy requires selling investments at a loss—and you may have multiple investments that would satisfy that requirement at the time.
 If you sell profitable investments, you’re taxed on those gains.
 But if you sell investments for less than you paid for them, you could offset gains with those losses and reduce your taxable income.